 What is the UPC?

-The Unified Patent Court (UPC) will be a patent court common to most EU countries, and will form part of their judicial systems.
-Eventually, for the relevant EU countries, the UPC will have exclusive competence in respect of all European patents – this will include new Unitary Patents, as well as nationally-validated “bundle” European patents (bundle EPs).
+The Unified Patent Court (UPC) is a common patent court for most EU countries.
+It opened on 1 June 2023.
+Eventually, for the relevant EU countries, the UPC will have exclusive competence in respect of all European patents – this includes the new Unitary Patents, as well as nationally-validated “bundle” European patents (bundle EPs).

 So, if you have European patents or are involved in European patent litigation, the UPC is relevant to you.